 Kung Fu vs MMA: the 6 questions you are asking

-Kung Fu vs MMA: the truth
+Kung Fu vs MMA: the replies to your most asked questions

 The questions we are going to see have been asked by you (from our Patreon Core Course):